 Start by calling, writing, or faxing our plan to make your request for us to authorize or provide coverage for the medical care you want.
 You can also access the coverage decision process through our website.
-We must accept any written request, including a request submitted on the CMS Model Coverage Determination Request Form which is available on our website.
+We must accept any written request, including a request submitted on the CMS Model Coverage Determination Request Form which is available on our website BSWHealthPlan.com/Medicare.
 Chapter 2 has contact information.
-Coverage determination requests can also be submitted electronically.
-Links to member and provider portals to submit electronic requests are available on our website.
 To assist us in processing your request, please be sure to include your name, contact information, and information identifying which denied claim is being appealed.